5 Style

 Poetry is a medium that is made of words, but it is also visual: we see on the page the line breaks and punctuation precisely as the poet intended.
 Dickinson adopted short lines, and she freely used the dash as a primary form of punctuation, giving her lines on the page a unique look: fragmented, like a to-do list, or like a word game waiting to be completed by the reader … shards of insight waiting to be put to use.

 Film is of course not only a visual medium.
 For example, we can (and soon will) talk about the style of the sound outside the storyworld of the film (the score) and of the sound inside the storyworld (sound design).
 But film is foremost a visual medium, having evolved for thirty years before sound was first introduced.
-So when we talk about the style of a film we are often first describing its visual look and feel .
+So when we talk about the style of a film we are often first describing its visual look and feel.
 In the weeks ahead we will break down the components that contribute to this look and feel: setting, design, staging, lighting, color, framing, composition, camera movement, focus, stock, exposure, speed, and editing.
-But even if we don’t have at hand all the technical language to describe these different elements, we can already feel and begin describing the style that is the result of these components coming together on the screen.
+But even if we don’t yet have at hand all the technical language to describe these different elements, we can already feel and begin describing the style that is the result of these components coming together on the screen.

 All of which is good practice for thinking about film.
-Just as our individual styles are made up of many elements and often contradictory impulses, so too is a film—and even more so since the choices going into the ensemble are made by many individuals.
+Just as our individual styles are made up of many elements and often conflicting impulses, so too is a film—and even more so since the choices going into the ensemble are made by many individuals.
 Whole teams are in charge of the costumes and fashions we see on screen.
 Another team focuses entirely on hair and makeup.
 Another decorates the sets and creates the feel of the interiors through which the individual actors move.
 Another team thinks about how best to light interiors and actors to create a certain mood or effect.
 Another chooses lenses and film stocks and filters to create a certain visual feel.
 And so on.
 Each of these individual teams (themselves made up of individuals with different tastes and personal visions) and the choices they make combine together to create the style of a film.

 Style can and does contribute to film narrative.
 Here is an example from Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) (dir.
 Cathy Yan; 2020).
 When we meet Harley Quinn at the start of the movie she is not doing well, having recently broken up with the Joker and finding herself now the target of all the enemies she made while previously under his protection.
 Her fashion choices reflect the chaotic energy of her life at this moment.
 As the film continues, we see Harley progressing in various ways towards a place of agency and independence, ultimately culminating in her decision to start her own business and to define her own self-worth.
 All of this is conveyed often more clearly through Harley’s evolving fashions than it is through anything explicitly spoken: